tinyclub/linux-doc/en/input/input-programming.md

-#Programming input drivers
+# Programming input drivers

-##1.
-Creating an input device driver
+## 1. Creating an input device driver

-###1.0 The simplest example
+### 1.0 The simplest example

 Here comes a very simple example of an input device driver.
-The device has just one button and the button is accessible at i/o port BUTTON_PORT.
-When pressed or released a BUTTON_IRQ happens.
+The device has just one button and the button is accessible at i/o port `BUTTON_PORT`.
+When pressed or released a `BUTTON_IRQ` happens.
 The driver could look like:

 ```
 #include <linux/input.h>